X

 Our safeguarding booklet sets out our values and processes for safeguarding our students and apprentices both in college and in the workplace.
 You can view our booklet here and watch the induction video below.

-You must wear your ID card at all times.
+Everyone onsite must wear an ID card at all times.
+This includes contractors and visitors.

 Worried about your child’s mental health?